 Shore up muscle imbalances, improve mobility, and reduce your risk of injury with these unique exercises.

-Dumbbells are a staple at almost every gym and YMCA for a reason: They offer a quick way to add resistance to just about any exercise.
+Dumbbells are a staple at almost every gym for a reason: They’re a terrific tool for strength training.

 Still, most people use them for a few classic moves, like biceps curls or chest presses, and then move on.
 Those exercises are great, but there’s more you can do with dumbbells.
 This workout uses some of the very best—but often overlooked—dumbbell exercises out there.